 What is an Ethics Consultation?

 Ethical challenges arise in the training, practice, and profession of biological anthropology.
 Sometimes there is uncertainty about the appropriate course of action to avoid, manage, or resolve an ethical concern.
 When an ethical question or concern arises, it is sometimes helpful to speak with someone who can offer an independent perspective on the matter or point you to useful resources.
-The Ethics Committee is available to help AAPA members identify, analyze, and resolve ethical challenges.
+The Ethics Committee is available to help AABA members identify, analyze, and resolve ethical challenges.

 Ethics consultations provide an opportunity to discuss a specific matter with one or more members of the Ethics Committee who will listen to concerns and help reason through possible options to resolve them.
 Consultations are typically conducted by phone, email, or video conferencing.
-(In-person consultations are not typically possible given the geographic distribution of the committee and AAPA membership.)
+(In-person consultations are not typically possible given the geographic distribution of the committee and AABA membership.)

 NOTE: The Ethics Committee is a non-adjudicative body.
 Ethics consultations do not involve investigations of misconduct, hearing of grievances, or resolution of disputes.